Lake Illawarra is a significant natural asset for the region, and is highly valued by the community.

-- Water quality and the estuary health condition are variable across the lake.
+- Water quality and the estuary health conditions are variable across the lake.

 - There is significant nutrient enrichment in the more enclosed north-east and south-west sections of the lake.
-The rest of the lake does not appear to have these issues.
+The rest of the lake does not appear to have this issue.

-- The lake appears to have become more saline since the permanent lake entrance was built.
+- The lake appears to have become more saline since the permanent lake entrance was installed.

-This report will help to inform the development of a management plan for the lake which is being progressed by the Committee.
+The monitoring reports will inform the development of a management plan for the lake.